DNXLabs/terraform-aws-chatbot/README.md

 The following resources will be created:

  - An Identity and Access Management (IAM)
- - AWS Chatbot
- - Simple Notification Service(SNS) topic to connect to AWS Chatbot

 In addition you have the option to:

- - Create aws chatboot and integrate to slack
+ - Create aws chatboot workspace(s) and integrate to slack
- - Create a Slack channel id to send budget notification using AWS Chatbot
- - Create a Slack workspace id to send budget notification using AWS Chatbot
+ - Create AWS chatbot clients connecting to one or more slack channel(s) to send notification using AWS Chatbot

 <!--- BEGIN_TF_DOCS --->